-Retained Earnings implies a portion of companies net earnings that is set aside and not paid as a dividend, for the purpose of investing the amount in primary activities of the business or pay the debt.
-On the other hand, reserves can be understood as the part of profit earmarked to provide for business needs in future or to fulfill future contingencies and unexpected liability.
+Retained Earnings imply a part of companies net earnings that are set aside and not paid as a dividend to reinvest it in business or pay off the debt.
+But, reserves are that part of the profit which is earmarked to provide for business needs in future or to fulfil future contingencies and unexpected liability.

-Keeping aside profit, in the form of retained earnings or reserves, ultimately reduces the amount of profit available for distribution among the shareholders of the business.
-The fundamental differences between retained earnings and reserves are explained in the article provided to you.
+Keeping aside profit in the form of retained earnings or reserves ultimately reduces the amount of profit available for distribution among the shareholders of the business.
+Below we have explained the difference between retained earnings and reserves.

 Content: Retained Earnings Vs Reserves